 Alfa’s popularity was at its height in the late sixties, but its financial health had never been particularly robust.
 The Milanese automaker had been forced to seek government assistance in the 1930s, and since 1948, it had operated under the auspices of Finmeccanica (a contraction of Società Finanziaria Meccanica, roughly “financial engineering company”), a government-owned industrial conglomerate.
 Alfa’s sales — about 109,000 units in 1970 — were decent, but it was still at a competitive disadvantage in an increasingly difficult marketplace.

 Hoping to increase its volume while also stimulating the moribund economy of southern Italy, Alfa launched the “Alfasud” (“southern Alfa”) project, a new subcompact built in a newly refurbished factory in Pomigliano d’Arco, near Naples.
-Unfortunately, training an inexperienced workforce to build an entirely new car — Alfa Romeo’s first front-wheel-drive model — proved more challenging than anticipated.
-The Alfasud was fun to drive, but suffered grievous quality control and corrosion problems.
-It sold well (893,719 units between 1972 and 1984), but never in the volumes Alfa had hoped.
+The Alfasud was the smallest and cheapest car Alfa had offered in many years, priced a little above the popular Fiat 128 and a full class below Alfa’s existing Giulia line.
+With its cheerful SOHC flat four engine and clever suspension design, the Alfasud was fun to drive, but it suffered serious quality control and corrosion problems, some of them stemming from the unanticipated difficulty of training an inexperienced workforce to build an entirely new car far from Italy’s established industrial centers.
+The ‘sud sold well (893,719 units between 1972 and 1984), but never in the volumes Alfa had hoped.

-In 1978, Ettore Massacesi became chairman of Alfa Romeo, with Corrado Innocenti (formerly of the aviation company Aeritalia) as deputy chairman and managing director.
-Massacesi and Innocenti grandly proclaimed that they would restore Alfa to profitability within four years, while raising market share to 8%.
-The company never managed to sustain such numbers for more than brief periods, however, and it remained dangerously overcapacity.
+In 1978, Ettore Massacesi became chairman of Alfa Romeo with Corrado Innocenti (formerly of the aviation company Aeritalia) as deputy chairman and managing director.
+Massacesi and Innocenti grandly proclaimed that they would restore Alfa to profitability within four years while raising market share to 8%.
+The company never managed to sustain such numbers for more than brief periods, however, and continued to have far more production capacity than sales.
 The Pomigliano factory alone had been designed to build 450,000 cars a year, but Alfa’s annual volume was seldom much more than half that figure.
 An ill-fated joint venture with Nissan, ARNA (Alfa Romeo Nissan Autoveicoli), did little to help.
 The company continued to flounder and in early 1982, Massacesi and Innocenti laid off nearly a third of the workforce.

 THE SAAB-LANCIA CONNECTION

-While Alfa Romeo struggled, their longtime rival, Lancia — which, as we mentioned above, was now owned by Fiat, paired with Autobianchi — was beginning an affair with the Swedish automaker Saab-Scania AB.
+While Alfa Romeo struggled, their longtime rival, Lancia — which, as we mentioned above, was now owned by Fiat S.p.A. and paired with Autobianchi — was beginning an affair with the Swedish automaker Saab-Scania AB.
 Like Alfa Romeo, Saab was a brand with a great deal of character but limited resources.
-The first step of the Lancia-Saab partnership was an agreement for Saab dealers in certain markets to sell the Autobianchi A112 badged as a Lancia.
+The first step of the Lancia-Saab partnership was an agreement for Saab dealers in certain markets to sell the Autobianchi A112, re-badged as a Lancia.
 The two companies also pooled engineering resources in the design of the 1980 Lancia Delta, which sold in some markets as the Saab-Lancia 600.

 In October 1978, Fiat and Saab signed a memo of understanding regarding the development of a new platform for a large, front-wheel-drive car, which would be built in Saab, Fiat, and Lancia versions.
 The platform would eventually become known as the “Tipo Quattro,” or “Type Four.”

 The first three of the Type Four cars were the Fiat Croma, the Lancia Thema, and the Saab 9000, all of which debuted in the 1985 model year.
-Giorgetto Giugiaro’s ItalDesign created the basic design for all three cars, although each company finalized the interior and exterior details in-house, subject to Giugiaro’s approval.
-It was not a simple process, compounded by cultural and philosophical differences.
-Saab design chief Björn Envall, for example, was used to putting practicality above looks, while the Italians’ first priority was aesthetics.
+Giorgetto Giugiaro’s Italdesign created the basic design for all three cars, although each company finalized the interior and exterior details in-house, subject to Giugiaro’s approval.
+It was not a simple process, compounded by cultural and philosophical differences; Saab design chief Björn Envall was used to putting practical considerations above looks while the Italians’ first priority was aesthetics.

-The dimensions of all three cars were very similar, and they all shared the same 104.7-inch (2,660mm) wheelbase.
-The Saab and Fiat were initially only available in five-door hatchback form, albeit with a traditional “three-box” profile that made them look like notchback sedans.
+The dimensions of all three cars were very similar, although the Saab had a slightly longer 105.2-inch (2,670mm) wheelbase, 0.5 inches (10 mm) longer than the Italians’.
+The Saab and Fiat were initially only available in five-door hatchback form, albeit with a traditional three-box profile that made them look like notchback sedans.
 (A true notchback version of the Saab 9000 was added later in the model run.)
 The Lancia Thema was offered only as a four-door sedan, in keeping with its executive-car ambitions.
 All had MacPherson strut front suspensions and four-wheel disc brakes, although their rear suspensions and engines were different.

 THREE INTO FOUR

-ALFA ROMEO 164: A GERMAN CAR WITH PERSONALITY
+ALFA ROMEO 164: AN EXECUTIVE CAR WITH PERSONALITY